rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

 32. Compliance and Governance - A healthcare organization needs to ensure their AWS environment meets HIPAA compliance requirements and maintain continuous monitoring of their compliance status.
 Which combination of AWS services should they implement?
     - A) Use AWS Config for resource monitoring, AWS CloudWatch for metrics, and AWS Systems Manager for patch management
     - B) Implement AWS Security Hub with security standards enabled, AWS Audit Manager for assessments, and AWS Config for continuous monitoring
-    - C) Configure AWS Guard for threat detection, AWS CloudTrail for logging, and AWS IAM for access control
+    - C) Configure AWS GuardDuty for threat detection, AWS CloudTrail for logging, and AWS IAM for access control
     - D) Use Amazon Inspector for vulnerability assessment, AWS Trusted Advisor for best practices, and VPC Flow Logs for network monitoring

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): B